 Please do not hesitate to ask questions, and feel free to write, call, or [[graded,email us]] if you have any questions about the admissions process.

 In addition to completing an application, please arrange to have the required entrance examination test results sent to the Office of Academic Programs in the School of Education by the appropriate testing agency and arrange to have the required educational documents sent directly to the School of Education by the higher education institutions you have attended.
-In addition to the required admission exam, students who are not native English speakers are required to submit TOEFL or IELTS scores, as well as GRE scores, to the William & Mary School of Education (Institution Code 5115).
+In addition to the required admission exam, students who are not native English speakers are required to submit TOEFL or IELTS scores to the William & Mary School of Education (Institution Code 5115).
 If you have graduated from a college or university in the United States, you are not required to submit TOEFL or IELTS scores.
 Scores should not be more than 5 years old.
 Although a minimum score for admission has not been issued, international students who are typically admitted score at least 100 on the internet version of the TOEFL (or comparable score on other versions of the exam) or a 7.0 on the IELTS.

 If you are an international student and have been awarded the baccalaureate degree (or its equivalent) from any institution other than a U.S. regionally accredited institution, you must submit official copies of all transcripts from every college or university attended and certified literal translations where needed.
 These transcripts must show courses, grades received, annual mark sheets, examination sheets, and leaving certificates as they apply in the student’s home country.
 Official copies must bear the seal of the issuing institution and the actual signature of your college or university registrar.